charliecalvert/CloudNotes/Assignments/Prog219Final2015.md

 ## Jasmine Unit Tests

-To be determined
+These will be for extra credit only.

 ## Turn it in

 Put the program itsefl in your repository in **Week11-Final**.

-Provide a link to the place on AWS where you program is running with upstart.
-By default it will be: <YOUR-ELASTIC-IP>:30027
+Provide a valid link to the place on AWS where you program is running with upstart.
+By default it will be: **<YOUR-ELASTIC-IP>:30027**.
+Just to be clear: it is important that you include specific information on how to find your program running on AWS.
+A valid link with the correct text in the anchor tag would be good.

 ## Extra Credit